|

 - State Variations

-- True Data Resource vs. Data Warehouse Perspective
+- True Data Resource vs. Data Warehouse Perspective of States

-- Capturing State Information in the Dictionary
+- Capturing State Information in the Metadata Repository

 - Example Questions for State/Transition Analysis